| | This

 15-22).
 Also, the BTECH GMRS radio's channel assignments begin with channel 0,

+not 1.
 If your radio does not have a frequency display, refer to the

+manual for the actual frequencies to avoid confusion.
 Some radios also have channel numbers above 22.
 These aren't

 added channels as such but they permit special configurations (like a PL) for